 Community Theatre Programming

 Tree City Playhouse (TCP) is the community theatre programming effort of the Sylvania Community Arts Commission.
 TCP is now in its 2017 – 18 season, including its own 10-Minute Play Competition.
-Click on the links to learn more or watch this page for information on how to buy tickets for our next show.
-If you have questions, contact Keith Ramsdell, Artistic Direct, at email@example.com.
+Click on the links to learn more or click here to buy tickets for It’s a Wonderful Life: A Live Radio Play, our next production.

 Thanks to our sponsors: Platinum – Church 3TwentyOne • Gold – Budget Blinds, Northwestern Mutual & Expeditus Transport • Silver – Ron Carter / Knight Insurance